There’s No Such Thing as a Pain-Free or Easy Sobriety

 Sobriety is a lot of work.

 It’s hard to learn how to function as a sober adult.
-It’s like being in a terrible accident and having to learn to walk and do basic things for yourself again.
+It’s like being in a terrible accident and learning to walk and do basic things for yourself again.

 This is not a fast or easy process, but you get there.